 Onboarding in financial products differs from onboarding in other industries and has unique challenges.
 For example, the risk of fraud and the need to comply with multiple security regulations like KYC and anti-money laundering (AML) make fintech onboarding much more focused on security than most other industries.

 Security requirements often turn what is supposed to be a simple registration process into a bureaucratic nightmare.
-Each additional layer of protection adds friction and confusion, bombarding users with fields and screens and requesting mountains of documents and personal information.
+Each layer of protection adds friction and confusion, bombarding users with fields and screens and requesting mountains of documents and personal information.

 The main challenge for modern fintech products is to fulfill security requirements with minimal friction.